Direct to consumer brands are taking over the world.

 - Advocating for the needs of their target audience

-As we said earlier, unlike traditional retailers, DTC brands cut out the middleman in many areas, including manufacturing, distribution, and marketing.
+As we said earlier, unlike traditional retailers, direct to consumer brands cut out the middleman in many areas, including manufacturing, distribution, and marketing.

 For example, when conventional companies might advertise themselves via TV, billboards, or magazine ads, DTC brands market themselves directly to the consumer.
 They do so through social media, YouTube, podcasts, etc. In other words, through online channels, brands communicate directly with their audience.